albertodiazdurana/TravelTide_Customer_Segmentation/presentation/01_EDA_data_quality_cohort_QA.md

 - Shows the entire filtering process visually
 - Demonstrates transparency in methodology
 - Easy for stakeholders to understand
-- Shows we're not arbitrarily removing data
+- Shows I'm not arbitrarily removing data
 - Displays final cohort size prominently

-This single chart tells the complete story of how we arrived at our analytical cohort.
+This single chart tells the complete story of how I arrived at my analytical cohort.

 ---